 Many spells in Darkon have a ranged effect and the target of a spell may be at a distance from the caster.
 In order to represent this attack, most ranged spells require a 'spell ball' as their material component.
-A spell ball is a circular, cylindrical, or spherical shaped sack, with a diameter between 6" and 12", which is stuffed with foam or cloth, and sealed on all sides.
-In addition to the previous specifications, mass-manufactured foam training tennis balls may be used as spell balls as long as they are covered with cloth in the appropriate color.
-Spell balls may never, with the exception of the foam training tennis balls, have any type of solid core.
-Spells balls may never have a stiff core of any type.
+A spell ball is a circular, cylindrical, or spherical shaped sack, with a diameter between 6" and 12", which is stuffed with foam, cloth, fiber fill, or foam training tennis balls, and sealed on all sides with clothSpell balls may never, with the exception of the foam training tennis balls, have any type of solid or stiff core.
+Spell balls must be marked with the owner's name, country or symbol to be identifiable.
+Each spell that requires a spell ball will be represented by a different color, which is stated under each spell description.
 All spell balls must be submitted to the Spell Marshal during check-in to be inspected for size and safety requirements.
 Each spell that requires a spell ball will be represented by a different color, which is stated under each spell description.